 More often than not, "keep it simple" is sound advice for good design and well-engineered products.
 But the reality is, technical progress often goes hand in hand with increased complexity, particularly in terms of improved energy efficiency and environmental friendliness.
 Even if a product looks simple from the outside and is intuitive to use (e.g. the Apple iPhone), it’s the behind-the-scenes complex technology that provides us with the experience and performance.

-Let’s shift our focus to electric vehicles.
+Let’s shift our focus to the development of electric vehicles.
 In order to meet market expectations, be environmentally friendly, and economical to produce & maintain, there must be a balance and understanding of not only complex technologies but conflicting objectives as well.
 Over the decades, many methods and tools have been introduced and refined to produce and develop vehicles on an industrial scale.
 However, changing product technology and complexity, as well as the need for quick adaptation to strict and continuously evolving environmental and safety standards, led to the necessity of new methods and tools.
 At the same time, the evolution of computer technology is opening the door for new options.

 So, what does all this information tell us?
 Increasing driving performance and passenger comfort, while simultaneously reducing costs are, in most cases, conflicting objectives.
 But this doesn’t mean that optimization is out of the question for this triangle.